lnbits/nostr-zap-lamp/README.md

 ![](https://github.com/lnbits/nostr-zap-lamp/raw/main/img/lamp.jpg)

-Get a visual Zap! when someone zaps your or anyone on Nostr.
+Get a visual "Zap!"" when someone zaps you or anyone on Nostr.

 The Nostr Zap Lamp flashes when a relay broadcasts a Nostr event of kind 9735.
 You can set the lamp to flash zaps sent to a specific npub, or any npub on nostr.